 I could’ve listed a book here but why read more when you can make do with less and more effective material?
 Personnel Administration is a very important chapter from Mains point of view and one question is always asked from it.
 The IGNOU Pub Ad notes cover this topic quite well.
 Don’t read all the four volumes, just get this chapter somehow and you’re done.

-If there’s one book I’ll recommend for Paper 2, it’s Indian Administration by Ramesh Arora and Rajni Goyal.
-An excellent book that covered almost 90 percent of old syllabus single-handedly, it still covers about 70-75 percent of the new Pub Ad paper 2 syllabus.
+If there’s one book I’ll recommend for Paper 2, it’s Indian Public Administration by Ramesh Arora and Rajni Goyal.
+An excellent book that covered almost 90 percent of old syllabus single-handedly, it still covers about 70-75 percent of the new Public Administration paper 2 syllabus.

 The book explains all chapters really well including the Indian polity part and British administration, Mughal era and Kautilya’s theory.

-In fact, you should read this book at least three times to really score well in Paper 2.
+In fact, you should read Indian Public Administration at least three times to really score well in Paper 2.
 Such is its significance.

 Notes and Newspapers